 So…there you have a little taste of what we did our first week–through the anchor charts we made as we went!

-Another thing I do to help students understand classroom expectations is to explicitly teach the mathematical standards, one by one in “kid-friendly” terms.
+Another thing I do to help students understand classroom expectations is to explicitly teach the mathematical standards.
+I do this one by one in “kid-friendly” terms.
 I use these checklists to teach and model the standards, and then as the year unfolds, I use them to help assess and for students to self-assess.
+We break each down into mini anchor charts and checklists.
+If you want help teaching these math practice standards, this might be just what you need!
 See what you think!
-Just click the image below.
+Just click HERE or the image below.